ricardodpcosta/ricardodpcosta.github.io/activities.md

 <p style="margin-bottom:1cm;"></p>

-- **Simulator for the Fused Filament Manufacturing Industry** (2024/present) João Castro (Doctoral Program in Science and Engineering of Polymers and Composites)
+- **Simulator for the Fused Filament Manufacturing Industry** (2024/present)\
+João Castro (Doctoral Program in Science and Engineering of Polymers and Composites University of Minho, Portugal)
 - **An innovative computational approach for injection moulding simulation in footwear industry** (2021/present)\
-Ricardo Ribeiro (Doctoral Program in Science and Engineering of Polymers and Composites)
+Ricardo Ribeiro (Doctoral Program in Science and Engineering of Polymers and Composites, University of Minho, Portugal)
 - **A pioneering integrated computational approach for extrusion blow moulding** (2021/2023)\
-Jayesh Golhar (Doctoral Program in Science and Engineering of Polymers and Composites)
+Jayesh Golhar (Doctoral Program in Science and Engineering of Polymers and Composites, University of Minho, Portugal)